DistributedScience/Distributed-CellProfiler/documentation/DCP-documentation/step_0_prep.md

 Distributed-CellProfiler runs many parallel jobs in EC2 instances that are automatically managed by ECS.
 To get jobs started, a control node to submit jobs and monitor progress is needed.
 This section describes what you need in AWS and in the control node to get started.
+This guide only needs to be followed once per account.
+(Though we recommend each user has their own control node, further control nodes can be created from an AMI after this guide has been followed to completion once.)

 ## 1. AWS Configuration